desflaherty/Unicorn_issue_tracker/README.md

 * Project has been published to the Heroku website https://bugissue-tracker.herokuapp.com
 * The github repository is located at https://github.com/desflaherty/Unicorn_issue_tracker

+For testing purposes the admin logon can be used to add new bugs/features, edit existing bugs/features and to add or change the status of the bugs and features on the site.
+* Username:admin
+* Password: admin1234

 ## UX